 Your own ecosystem

 Now let’s get back to the thing about us being like a planet.
 That’s right!
 Just like earth has an ecosystem, our bodies each have their own mini ecosystems.

 What does that mean?
 It just means that we have many, many different kinds of microbes in our bodies in various places.
 The largest concentration of these microbes is in our digestive tract.

 Why does this matter?
-Well, the wellbeing of these microbes in our digestive tract and our entire body’s health is symbiotic.
+Well, according to Dr. Natasha, the wellbeing of these microbes in our digestive tract and our entire body’s health is symbiotic.
 That means that if we didn’t have those microbes there, we wouldn’t be able to survive.